 Some simple switches can help increase your nutrient-rich foods and decrease processed foods.

 |Grains|| Breads and rolls without salted topsMost dry and cooked cerealsUnsalted crackers and breadsticksLow-sodium or homemade breadcrumbs or stuffingAll rice and pastasMake 1/2 of your daily grains whole grains|| Breads, rolls, and crackers with salted topsHigh-fat baked goods like muffins, donuts, and pastriesQuick breads, self-rising flour, and biscuit mixesRegular bread crumbsInstant hot cerealsCommercially prepared rice, pasta, or stuffing mixes|

-|Vegetables|| Most fresh, frozen, and low-sodium canned vegetablesLow-sodium and salt-free vegetable juicesAll fruit juicesCanned vegetables if unsalted or rinsed|| Regular canned vegetables and juices, including sauerkraut and pickled vegetablesFruits processed with salt or sodiumFrozen vegetables with saucesCommercially prepared potato and vegetable mixes|
+|Fruits and vegetables|| Most fresh, frozen, and low-sodium canned fruits and vegetablesLow-sodium and salt-free vegetable juicesAll fruit juicesCanned vegetables if unsalted or rinsed|| Regular canned vegetables and juices, including sauerkraut and pickled vegetablesFruits processed with salt or sodiumFrozen vegetables with saucesCommercially prepared potato and vegetable mixes|

 |Milk|| Nonfat or low-fat (1%) milkNonfat or low-fat yogurtCottage cheese, low-fat ricotta, cheeses labeled as low-fat and low-sodium|| Whole milkReduced-fat (2%) milkMalted and chocolate milkFull fat yogurtMost cheeses, unless low-fat and low saltButtermilk (no more than 1 cup per week)|